 The importance of the correct media type

-Attention: It is mandatory to choose the correct media type.
-The advertiser then can see via which media his campaign is being promoted.
-The media types give the advertisers insights and a clear overview of the promotional goals of the publishers.
-You can adjust your media type in your account.
+Please note that it is necessary to select the right media type.
+The advertiser will then see which media will be used to advertise.
+The media types offer advertisers insight and clarity into the publishers' promotional objectives.
+You can adjust your media in your account.
 You can do this in the menu: "Settings" | "Media".
-According to the following explanation, you can choose the correct media type.
+The following explanation will help you choose the appropriate media type.

 - Cashback / Loyalty program